isb-cgc/readthedocs/docs/source/sections/Gaining-Access-To-Controlled-Access-Data.rst

 You can gain access to  **controlled data** by two different methods via ISB-CGC.
 The methods can be used simultaneously if needed.

-  - For `Interactive computing <controlled-access/Controlled-data-Interactive.html>`_, select this method:
+  - Select this method for `Interactive computing <controlled-access/Controlled-data-Interactive.html>`_:

     * Provides access to controlled data for 24 hours at a time;
     * Uses your *personal* credentials;
     * Example uses: the ISB-CSC Web App or R Studio

-  - For `Programmatic computing <controlled-access/Controlled-data-GCP.html>`_, select this method:
+  - Select this method for `Programmatic computing <controlled-access/Controlled-data-GCP.html>`_:

     * Provides access to controlled data for seven days at a time;
     * Uses the credentials of a *service account*, acting on your behalf;